shruthipatil11/SpaceXLaunch/README.md

 ## Deployed on Vercel

-The app is developed on Vercel and URL is 'space-xl-aunch.vercel.app'.
+The app is developed on Vercel and URL is 'https://space-xlaunch.vercel.app/'.

 ## Github link
 https://github.com/shruthipatil11/SpaceXLaunch